alex-louvet/nnexpy/docs/DataDescriptor.md

 # DataDescriptor

+Data Descriptor is an object used to store all information that caracterize a set of balls and spheres (or thick spheres)

 ## Class Variables

 `dimension` (`int`): Dimension of the data.
 Corresponds to the dimension of the `Bounds` and `DataPoint` in `centerList`